Erkan-Yilmaz/The-G.O.D-project/README.md

 Contribute
 ----------

-This project is done by passionate people who happens to be web developers.
-We use open-source software to build a tool to get people's opinion on issues that matters to them.
+This project is done by passionate people who happen to be web developers.
+We use open-source software to build a tool to get people's opinion on issues that matter to them.

-**devLAB Montreal** is the initiator group and we welcome any web developer who want to contribute we, at devLAB Montréal, will take care of the hosting and the code base.
+**devLAB Montreal** is the initiator group and we welcome any web developer who wants to contribute.
+We, at devLAB Montréal, will take care of the hosting and the code base.

 Official version is hosted on http://godproject.devlabmtl.org/, we take care of the deployment and scaling issues whenever they come.